So you went and got your self ordained online…and you’re about to officiate your first wedding.

 You want to perform the greatest ceremony ever?

-It has absolutely nothing to do with the wedding ceremony wording itself.
+It has almost nothing to do with the wedding ceremony wording itself.

 And to deliver the best ceremony, you first have to establish your unquestionable skill and dominance as the wedding minister.
 You have to establish that you own the next 15-20 minutes of the wedding day.

 Those 15 minutes are yours.
 Not the bride’s.
 Not the wedding planner’s.
 Not the mother-in-law’s.
 They’re yours.

 The caterer takes care of the food.
 The florist the flowers.
 The DJ covers the music.
 The officiant controls the ceremony.
 Take complete ownership of it.

 All the family and friends of the bride and groom are just minor players in your ceremony.
 And they need to know they are mere spectators.

 So strut to the front of the room or to the altar and assert your power.

 Here’s 2 easy ways to assert your ministerial powers: